AlexChen531922/JP-SPA-Web-Application/README.txt

 This project is a stock image service centred on event and festival photography.
 It connects users who need authentic event photos with photographers or organisers who provide them.
 Users can search and filter images by event type, date, and location, and sort results by latest or popularity.
 Each photo contains metadata such as event name, shooting date, location, and photographer.
-Based on the chosen license, images can be added to the cart and downloaded after payment.
-Vendors can upload and tag new images, set license types (e.g., free, editorial, commercial), and manage their portfolio.
-These features provide a reliable way for vendors to distribute and profit from their work, while users can efficiently access the images they need.
+Based on the chosen license, images can be added to the cart and downloaded after payment. staffs can upload and tag new images, set license types (e.g., free, editorial, commercial), and manage their portfolio.
+These features provide a reliable way for staffs to distribute and profit from their work, while users can efficiently access the images they need.

 ✨ Features
 🔍 Discover event photos with search & filters